Baby, Please Don't Go

 After World War II, Chicago blues and rhythm and blues artists adapted the song to newer music styles.
 In 1952, a doo-wop version by the Orioles reached the top ten on the R&B chart.
 In 1953, Muddy Waters recorded the song as an electric Chicago-ensemble blues piece, which influenced many subsequent renditions.
 By the early 1950s, the song became a blues standard.

 In the 1960s, "Baby, Please Don't Go" became a popular rock song after the Northern Irish group Them recorded it in 1964.
 Jimmy Page, a studio guitarist at the time, participated in the recording session, possibly on rhythm guitar.
 Subsequently, Them's uptempo rock arrangement also made it a rock standard.
-AC/DC and Aerosmith are among the rock groups who have recorded the song.
+Paul Revere & The Raiders, AC/DC, Aerosmith, John Mellencamp, Amboy Dukes, and Welsh power trio Budgie are among the rock groups who have recorded the song.
 "Baby, Please Don't Go" has been inducted into both the Blues and Rock and Roll Halls of Fame.

 Background

-"Baby, Please Don't Go" is likely an adaptation of "Long John", an old folk theme which dates back to the time of slavery in the United States.
+"Baby, Please Don't Go" is likely an adaptation of "Long John", an old folk theme that dates back to the time of slavery in the United States.
 Blues researcher Paul Garon notes that the melody is based on "Alabamy Bound", composed by Tin Pan Alley writer Ray Henderson, with lyrics by Buddy DeSylva and Bud Green in 1925.
 The song, a vaudeville show tune, inspired several other songs between 1925 and 1935, such as "Elder Greene Blues", "Alabama Bound", and "Don't You Leave Me Here".
 These variants were recorded by Charlie Patton, Lead Belly, Monette Moore, Henry Thomas, and Tampa Red.